TehShrike/canon-reader/readme.md

 	- Optionally get scrolled directly to a chapter
 	- Keyboard shortcut to type in a reference and navigate to it
 - Programmatic link friendly
-	- An easy, documented way to generate a link to a book/chapter/verse
+	- An easy, documented way for other sites to generate a link to a book/chapter/verse
+- Fast
+	- Text should all be pre-downloaded
+	- Opening a new book should take <100ms, including render time
+	- No loading spinners

 ## Stretch goals